The 15 Best Low-Cost Help Desk Software for Small Businesses

 Freshdesk ticket-based UI

-All incoming emails flow into a central queue, where agents work through tickets based on priority, group, or issue type.
-Simple automations handle assignments in the background, which makes it easier for a small team to stay consistent as volume increases.
+All incoming emails flow into a central queue where agents work through tickets by priority or issue type, with simple automations handling assignments in the background.

-• Multi-channel ticketing in one workspace: Freshdesk pulls in email by default and can add web chat, WhatsApp, SMS, social channels, and even phone:
+• Multi-channel ticketing in one workspace: Freshdesk pulls in email by default and can add chat, WhatsApp, SMS, social channels, and phone into a single queue.

-• Customer portal and multilingual knowledge base: You can spin up a branded portal where customers submit tickets, browse knowledge base articles—with multilingual options if you serve more than one language.
+• Customer portal and knowledge base: You can publish a simple branded portal where customers submit tickets and browse articles, including in multiple languages.

-• Threads, tasks, and private collaboration on tickets: Internal notes, threads, and tasks sit on each ticket so teammates can discuss next steps without exposing the back-and-forth to customers.
+• Threads, tasks, and internal notes on tickets: Teammates can discuss next steps and track subtasks on each ticket without exposing the back‑and‑forth to customers.

-• Freddy AI for ticketing and agent assistance: Freddy AI can suggest ticket fields and priorities, recommend solution articles and canned responses, and monitor/close “thank‑you” messages
+• Freddy AI for ticketing and assistance: Freddy helps suggest fields, priorities, solution articles, and canned replies, and can auto-handle low-value “thank‑you” messages.

 Freshdesk Pros and Cons